ROCm/MIOpen/doc/src/DebugAndLogging.md

 =====================

 ## Logging

+* `MIOPEN_ENABLE_LOGGING` - Enables printing the basic layer by layer MIOpen API call information with actual parameters (configurations).
+Important for debugging.
+Disabled by default.

-The most basic enviromental variable for debugging purposes is `MIOPEN_ENABLE_LOGGING=1`.
-This will give the user basic layer by layer call and configurations.
-If bulding from source, a user can use the environmental variable `MIOPEN_ENABLE_LOGGING_CMD=1` to output the associated `MIOpenDriver` command line.
+* `MIOPEN_ENABLE_LOGGING_CMD` - A user can use this environmental variable to output the associated `MIOpenDriver` command line(s) onto console.
+Disabled by default.

+> **_NOTE:_ These two and other two-state ("boolean") environment variables can be set to the following values:**
+> ```
+> 1, yes, true, enable, enabled - to enable feature
+> 0, no, false, disable, disabled - to disable feature
+> ```

 ## Log Levels
 The `MIOPEN_LOG_LEVEL` environment variable controls the verbosity of the messages printed by MIOpen onto console.
 Allowed values are:
 * 0 - Default.
 Works as level 4 for Release builds, level 5 for Debug builds.
 * 1 - Quiet.
-No logging messages (except those controlled by MIOPEN_ENABLE_LOGGING).
+No logging messages.
 * 2 - Fatal errors only (not used yet).
 * 3 - Errors and fatals.
 * 4 - All errors and warnings.